 RSA Conference Calls

 The calls are friendly and interactive, even with many people participating.
 Once the agenda has been covered, there is time allotted to talk about upcoming conferences and professional learning events.
-Near the end of the call, AIVRS Project Directors have time for information sharing about unsolved problems, new staff or situations, or a new VR service or activity that worked well.
+Near the end of the call, AIVRS Program Directors have time for information sharing about unsolved problems, new staff or situations, or a new VR service or activity that worked well.

 Amendments to the AIVRS Approved Grant Proposal